A Bayesian Approach for the Network Reconstruction of Interdependent Critical Infrastructure Systems from Cascading Failures: MCMC for network reconstruction

-Typically, resources are generated or extracted at supply nodes and transported via transmission nodes to demand nodes where resources are further distributed to local residents.
-Therefore, in every infrastructure network, $M\in\mathcal{M}$, every supply node $i \in \mathcal{V}^M_{\text{s}}$ is connected by a path to at least one demand node $j \in \mathcal{V}^M_{\text{d}}$ and vice versa, corresponding to constraints~\ref{constraint1}-\ref{constraint2}.
-Every transmission node $i \in \mathcal{V}^M_{\text{t}}$ is connected by a path from at least one supply node $j \in \mathcal{V}^M_{\text{s}}$ and to at least one demand node $k \in \mathcal{V}^M_{\text{d}}$, corresponding to the constraints~\ref{constraint3}-\ref{constraint4}.
-Similarly, for every interdependent link $I \in \mathcal{I}$, we have the same constraints for connectivity from the supply nodes to demand nodes, according to constraints~\ref{constraint5}-\ref{constraint6}.
-The resources move from supply nodes (at the high level) to demand nodes (at the low level) with no resources flowing back, which results in only forward edges from high level nodes to low level nodes according to constraints~\ref{constraint7}-\ref{constraint8}, which automatically leads to no cycles in each individual network as shown by constraint~\ref{constraint9}.
+Customarily, resources are generated at the supply nodes and transported via the transmission nodes to the demand nodes, where the resources are further distributed to the residents.
+Thus, in every infrastructure network $M\in\mathcal{M}$, every supply node $k \in \mathcal{V}^M_{\text{s}}$ is connected by a \textit{path} to at least one demand node $j \in \mathcal{V}^M_{\text{d}}$ and vice versa, corresponding to constraints \ref{constraint1}--\ref{constraint2}.
+Every transmission node $k \in \mathcal{V}^M_{\text{t}}$ is connected by an \textit{edge} to at least one demand node $j \in \mathcal{V}^M_{\text{d}}$, corresponding to the constraint \ref{constraint3}.
+Also, every transmission node $k \in \mathcal{V}^M_{\text{t}}$ is connected by an edge from at least one supply node $j \in \mathcal{V}^M_{\text{d}}$, corresponding to the constraint \ref{constraint4}.
+Similarly, for every interdependent link $I \in \mathcal{I}$, we have the same constraints for connectivity from the demand nodes to the supply nodes, according to constraints \ref{constraint5}--\ref{constraint6}.
+The resources move from the supply nodes (high-level) to the demand nodes (low-level) with no resources flowing back (either directly or indirectly via the transmission nodes), which results in only forward edges from the high-level nodes to the low-level nodes according to constraint \ref{constraint7}, which automatically leads to no cycles in each infrastructure network as shown by constraint \ref{constraint9}.
+For every interdependent link, the directions of the edges are from the demand nodes to the supply nodes according to constraint \ref{constraint8}, which automatically leads to no cycles in each interdependent link, as shown by constraint \ref{constraint10}.
+The rationale behind the existence of the transmission nodes is driven by the physical nature of infrastructure networks.
+In most spatial network models, transmission nodes are employed to represent the aggregation points.
+While constraint \ref{constraint7} allows for direct supply-to-demand edges, the intermediate transmission nodes are necessary for two main reasons: \textit{(i)} dimensionality reduction (avoiding highly dense network connections via a limited set of transmission nodes), and \textit{(ii)} economies of scale (enabling unit cost minimization via bulk handling at aggregated transmission nodes).
+From a sampling perspective, multi-hop paths (i.e., having sequentially connected transmission nodes) significantly increase the diameter of the graph.
+This often slows down the convergence of MCMC-based sampling schemes because the proposal must now account for a chain of dependencies rather than a simple bipartite or tripartite structure.
+Therefore, we have not included $(\mathcal{V}_t^M,\mathcal{V}_t^M)$ in constraint \ref{constraint7}.